It’s National Brush Day!

 All great ‘mind’ and ‘mouth openers’ to get that toothbrush in!
 Yes, toothbrushing is a chore, but it can be fun!

-This is why Brush-Baby toothbrushes, whether they are manual, electric or rechargeable, have been designed with little ones in mind.
-Small brush-heads for little mouths, rounded bristles and sonic vibrations that are kind, but effective on gums and teeth, bi-level flossing bristles (everyone should be flossing - and no we don’t mean the dance!) and integrated 2 minute timers, so there’s no confusion (or avoidance) of how long 2 minutes toothbrushing time really is!
+This is why Brush-Baby childrens toothbrushes, whether they are manual, rechargeable, or kids electric toothbrushes, have been designed with little ones in mind.
+Our baby toothbrush has small brush-heads for little mouths.
+The rounded bristles toothbrush and kids sonic electric toothbrush is kind, but effective on gums and teeth, bi-level flossing bristles (everyone should be flossing - and no we don’t mean the dance!) and integrated 2 minute timers, so there’s no confusion (or avoidance) of how long 2 minutes toothbrushing time really is!

 Keep brushing on National Brush Day and every day for a BOO-ti-ful smile! (sorry no more Halloween references!)